getkwara-people/recruitment-kata-ruby/README.md

 Welcome to our kata!
 Below you will find the details of the exercise.

-We suggest cloning it to your machine, work on your solution and then upload the full repo to your own profile on Github.
-Feel free to mark the project as private and then add us as collaborators once finished. **Please, don't open a PR to this repo!**
+Please clone it to your machine, work on your solution and then upload the full repo to your own profile on Github. **Please, don't open a PR to this repo!**

 Some points for you to consider:

 - We appreciate if you could git commit each relevant step of your development.
-- There's no hard deadline, we'd appreciate if you could submit your solution within 7 days.
+- There's no hard deadline, we'd appreciate if you could submit your solution within 4 days.
 If you need more time just send us an email to inform us and it will be no problem.

 Please add a quick explanation in a separate README file where you clarify your general approach.
+Of particular interest is tradeoffs you may have made, and the reasoning for making them.
-Feel free to add your feedback to this coding challenge as well.
+Feel free to add your feedback to this coding challenge in the README as well.

 Once finished please:

-1. upload master to a private repo under your personal Github profile
+1. upload to a private repo under your personal Github profile
 2. open a PR against it with your solution
-3. transfer the ownership of the repo to the account of the person you were in contact with (ask us in case you are unsure about this)
+3. transfer the ownership of the repo to the account of the person you were in contact with (ask us in case you are unsure about this - should be provided in the email you received)

-If you have any question just write us an email and we will reply as soon as possible.
+If you have any additional questions just write us an email and we will reply as soon as possible.

 Good luck!